trolldbois/pytan/doc/rst/pytan.utils.rst

 **pytan.utils.setup_parser(desc, help=False)**

-   Method to setup the base ``pytan.utils.CustomArgParse`` class for command line scripts that use `pytan <pytan#module-pytan>`_.
+   Method to setup the base ``pytan.utils.CustomArgParse`` class for command line scripts that use `pytan <pytan.rst#module-pytan>`_.
    This establishes the basic arguments that are needed by all such scripts, such as:

    * --help